Calvin Burkhardt – Class of 2021

 Also, just being curious about how things work goes a long way in learning to be an engineer.
 When I was little, my parents would call me “Destructo-Boy” because I would tear things apart when they broke and try to figure out what went wrong.
 This pattern continued through middle/high school as I started the restoration of a 1973 Fiat convertible at home.
 To this day, it still sits in my dad’s garage in hundreds of pieces.
 Eventually, I’ll get back around to it.

 Are there any classes that you suggest ECE students take before entering UCSB?: Try to start early to get into higher-level math and science classes in high school because it will only help you down the line.
 AP Physics C (both Mechanics and Electricity/Magnetism), AP Chemistry, AP Computer Science, and AP Calculus BC will all help out a lot with the entry-level courses.
 Coming in with those four under your belt will put you in a higher-level math class and give you a head start in physics, chemistry, and programming.
-Even though AP physics and chemistry do not replace UCSB physics and chemistry core courses, you will still greatly benefit from seeing the material twice and gain a much better understanding.
+Even though AP physics and chemistry do not replace UCSB physics and chemistry core courses, you will still greatly benefit from seeing the material twice and gaining a much better understanding.

 Any additional experiences that you would like to share with students to help them prepare for college?: Take as many APs as you can comfortably handle – they will pay off.
 Even if they are for non-STEM classes, they still count for general education credits and will unlock more room in your schedule for free electives (or just fewer courses when the intense ECE courses kick in).